- Expert Protection Advisers

 What about planning for inheritance tax?

 Life insurance can be used with inheritance tax planning.
 However, as mortgage and protection specialists, this is an area that we don’t advise on.
-We have links with independent financial advisors that can help in this area.
-If you do need advice, it’s best to seek a reputable independent financial advisor who specialises in inheritance tax planning.
+We have links with independent financial advisers that can help in this area.
+If you do need advice, it’s best to seek a reputable independent financial adviser who specialises in inheritance tax planning.